Live Well Financial

-Live Well Financial, Inc. ("LWF") was a privately owned mortgage originator, servicer and investor, licensed in the United States to operate in 46 states.
+Live Well Financial, Inc. ("LWF") was an American privately owned mortgage originator, servicer and investor that operated between 2005 and 2019 when it was put into involuntary bankruptcy.

+Prior to its demise, it was licensed in the United States to operate in 46 states.
 The company offered government-insured Home Equity Conversion Mortgage loans (HECM, commonly known as reverse mortgages), FHA single family mortgage loans, and Fannie Mae conforming loans.
-LWF is headquartered in Richmond, Virginia and has 3 retail origination branches, 2 in Richmond, Virginia and 1 in San Diego, California, with origination capabilities throughout the United States.
-The company and its principals are now the focus of criminal and civil charges alleging a large-scale financial fraud.
+LWF was headquartered in Richmond, Virginia and had 3 retail origination branches, 2 in Richmond, Virginia and 1 in San Diego, California, with origination capabilities throughout the United States.

+The company and its principals were the focus of criminal and civil charges alleging a large-scale financial fraud in 2021, which the company's CEO, CFO, and head trader was found guilty of in a federal court.
+In 2019, Live Well was placed under involuntary bankruptcy protection.

 History

 Live Well Financial, Inc. was founded in April 2005 by Michael C. Hild, chairman and chief executive officer.
 In August 2005, the company received approval as a HUD Approved Mortgagee.

 In August 2006, the company was approved as a seller/servicer of HECM with the Federal National Mortgage Association (FNMA).

 In March 2011, the company was approved for HUD Federal Housing Administration (FHA) single-family FHA loans.

 In February 2012, the company was approved as a Government National Mortgage Association (GNMA) Home Equity Conversion Mortgage-Backed Security (HMBS) issuer and issued its first HMBS in April of that year.

 In March 2013, the company was approved for GNMA MBS loans.
 In June 2013, the company was approved as a seller/servicer of traditional mortgages with FNMA.